yangle293/FDRnet/README.md

 The result should be:
 ![alt text](https://github.com/yangle293/FDRnet/blob/master/example/seed_TP53.png)
 ## Additional information
+### Reproducibility
+The `simulation` directory includes the files and codes used to generate synthetic data and plot figures in the paper.
+The `preprocessing` directory includes the preprocessing scripts used in the Breast cancer study and Lymphoma study.
+The code for plotting results for breast cancer and Lymphoma studies is similar to that of simulation.
 ### Support
 Please send us an email if you meet any problem in using FDRnet.
 ### License